jimenabpose/android-flashlight/README.md

 Simple custom flashlight for Android

 ## Features
-- Flashlight turns on when the app opens
+- Flashlight turns on when the app opens.
-- Flashlight turns off when "back" button is pressed
+- Flashlight turns off when "back" button is pressed.
-- Flashlight remains on when "home" button is pressed
+- Flashlight remains on when "home" button is pressed.